jacobv95/pyees/docs/3 Sheet.md

-# Sheet
+# Sheets

-A sheet is a collection is variables.
+A sheet is a collection of variables.
 This allows the user to iterate over variables easily

 ```
 import pyees as pe